Image: Microgen / stock.adobe.com

 Before Act 2015-227 took effect, it was public knowledge that the top ten executives at BCBSAL saw their compensation double from 2011 to 2013.

 The decision against a state-run exchange came somewhat as a surprise.
 While the Republican governor consistently opposed many provisions of the Affordable Care Act, he repeatedly expressed support for a state health insurance exchange.
-He supported exchanges during his campaign for governor, and as governor, he used an executive order to establish the Alabama Health Insurance Exchange Study Commission.
+Bentley supported exchanges during his campaign for governor, and as governor, he used an executive order to establish the Alabama Health Insurance Exchange Study Commission.
 In November 2011, that commission unanimously recommended Alabama implement a state-run exchange.
 However, bills to establish a state-run exchange failed to pass in both the 2011 and 2012 sessions.

 Alabama has not expanded Medicaid.
-Gov. Bentley opposed Medicaid expansion, and his position became the subject of campaign ads, editorials, billboards, and websites during 2014.
+Former Gov. Bentley opposed Medicaid expansion, and his position became the subject of campaign ads, editorials, billboards, and websites during 2014.
 Late in 2014, Bentley reintroduced a discussion on Medicaid expansion.
 Bentley said his administration would explore options to obtain federal Medicaid funding for a state-designed solution with a work requirement for recipients.
 Conservative groups promptly accused Bentley of flip-flopping, but nothing had come of his Medicaid expansion talk as of 2017 when he resigned amid a scandal.

-And from a humanitarian standpoint, a Kaiser Family Foundation analysis estimates that there are 127,000 Alabama residents in the coverage gap as a result of the state’s refusal to accept federal funding to expand Medicaid.
+From a humanitarian standpoint, a Kaiser Family Foundation analysis estimates that there are 127,000 Alabama residents in the coverage gap as a result of the state’s refusal to accept federal funding to expand Medicaid.
 These people are not eligible for Medicaid due to the state’s strict eligibility requirements, but they also aren’t eligible for ACA subsidies in the exchange because their incomes are under the poverty level.

 Alabama Department of Insurance – Health Insurance Reform Information Center